mnshimiyimana/alu-shell/io_redirections_and_filters/README.md

-Script that duplicates the last line in a file.
+Script that deletes all the regular files.
 ~
 ~
 ~